Grafftix/Cyber-Notes/README.md

 *how is NTLM used to authenticate to other servers*
 - how is this protocol vulnerable?
 - what is a hash?
+- how can NTLM be used is pass-the-hash attacks
+	- why is SMB signing important?

 ### Kerberos
 *Active Direrctories main form authentication that takes on a SSO format*